eProsima/Micro-XRCE-DDS-docs/docs/index.rst

 Easy to use.
-    The project comes with examples of a publisher and a subscriber, an example of how MicroXRCE-DDS is deployed into a stage and an interactive demo that can be used with the `ShapesDemo <https://github.com/eProsima/ShapesDemo>`_ with the purpose of understanding the DDS-XRCE protocol and making tests.
+    The project comes with examples of a publisher and a subscriber, an example of how Micro XRCE-DDS is deployed into a stage and an interactive demo that can be used with the `ShapesDemo <https://github.com/eProsima/ShapesDemo>`_ with the purpose of understanding the DDS-XRCE protocol and making tests.
     The client API es completely explained and documentation comes with a guided example of how create your own client application.